Treefrog/Handbook/ReadMe.md

 			- "Waiting on the World to Change", John Mayer
 ```

 Be the change you want the world to be.
-The success of Treefrog isn't up to anyone but you.
+The success of your career at Treefrog isn't up to anyone but you.

 ### Organizational Vision